frictionlessdata/tableschema-java/docs/creating-schemas.md

 ```

-The type inferral algorithm tries to cast to available types and each successful type casting increments a popularity score for the successful type cast in question.
-At the end, the best score so far is returned.
-The inferral algorithm traverses all of the table's rows and attempts to cast every single value of the table.
 When dealing with large tables, you might want to limit the number of rows that the inferral algorithm processes:

 ```java
 // Only process the first 25 rows for type inferral.